Lower Bounds for Quantum Oblivious Transfer: Abstract

 \section{Abstract}

 Oblivious transfer is a fundamental primitive in cryptography.
-While perfect information theoretic security is impossible, quantum oblivious transfer protocols can limit the dishonest players' cheating.
+While perfect information theoretic security is impossible, quantum oblivious transfer protocols can limit the dishonest player's cheating.
 Finding the optimal security parameters in such protocols is an important open question.
 In this paper we show that every 1-out-of-2 oblivious transfer protocol allows a dishonest party to cheat with probability bounded below by a constant strictly larger than $1/2$.
 Alice's cheating is defined as her probability of guessing Bob's index, and Bob's cheating is defined as his probability of guessing both input bits of Alice.
-In our proof, we relate these cheating probabilities to the cheating probabilities of a coin flipping protocol and conclude by using Kitaev's coin flipping lower bound.
+In our proof, we relate these cheating probabilities to the cheating probabilities of a bit commitment protocol and conclude by using lower bounds on quantum bit commitment.
 Then, we present an oblivious transfer protocol with two messages and cheating probabilities at most $3/4$.
 Last, we extend Kitaev's semidefinite programming formulation to more general primitives, where the security is against a dishonest player trying to force the outcome of the other player, and prove optimal lower and upper bounds for them.